-Section 5.
+- Section 5.
 Reacquired Shares.
 Any shares of Series A Junior Preferred Stock purchased or otherwise acquired by the Company in any manner whatsoever shall be retired and canceled promptly after the acquisition thereof.
-All such shares upon their retirement and cancellation shall become authorized but unissued shares of Preferred Stock, without designation as to series, and such shares may be reissued as part of a new series of Preferred Stock to be created by resolution or resolutions of the Board of Directors of the Company.
+All such shares upon their retirement and cancellation shall become authorized but unissued shares of Preferred Stock, without designation as to series, and such shares may be reissued as part of a new series of Preferred Stock to be created by resolution or resolutions of the Board of Directors of the Company. - Section 6.

-Section 6.
 Liquidation, Dissolution or Winding Up.
-Upon any voluntary or involuntary liquidation, dissolution or winding up of the Company, no distribution shall be made (i) to the holders of shares of stock ranking junior (either as to dividends or upon liquidation, dissolution or winding up) to the Series A Junior Preferred Stock unless the holders of shares of Series A Junior Preferred Stock shall have received, subject to adjustment as hereinafter provided, (A) \$100 per share plus an amount equal to accrued and unpaid dividends and distributions thereon, whether or not declared, to the date of such payment or, (B) if greater than the amount specified in clause (i)(A) of this sentence, an amount equal to 100 times the aggregate amount to be distributed per share to holders of Common Stock, as the same may be adjusted as hereinafter provided and (ii) to the holders of stock ranking on a parity upon liquidation, dissolution or winding up with the Series A Junior Preferred Stock, unless simultaneously therewith distributions are made ratably on the Series A Junior Preferred Stock and all other shares of such parity stock in proportion to the total amounts to which the holders of shares of Series A Junior Preferred Stock are entitled under clause (i)(A) of this sentence and to which the holders of such parity shares are entitled upon liquidation, dissolution or winding up.
-The amount to which holders of Series A Junior Preferred Stock may be entitled upon liquidation, dissolution or winding up of the Company pursuant to clause (i)(B) of the foregoing sentence is hereinafter referred to as the "Participating Liquidation Amount" and the multiple of the amount to be distributed to holders of shares of Common Stock upon the liquidation, dissolution or winding up of the Company applicable pursuant to said clause to the determination of the Participating Liquidation Amount, as said multiple may be adjusted from time to time as hereinafter provided, is hereinafter referred to as the "Liquidation Multiple."
-In the event the Company shall at any time after September 13, 1999 (i) declare or pay any dividend on Common Stock payable in shares of Common Stock, (ii) effect a subdivision or split or a combination, consolidation or reverse split of the outstanding shares of Common Stock (including any such reclassification in connection with a consolidation or merger in which the Company is continuing or surviving corporation), then, in each such case, the Liquidation Multiple thereafter applicable to the determination of the Participating Liquidation Multiple applicable to the determination of the Participating Liquidation Multiple thereafter applicable to the determination of the Participating Liquidation Amount, as said multiple applicable in shares of the outstanding shares of Common Stock (including any such reclassification in connection with a consolidation or merger in which the Company is continuing or surviving co
+Upon any voluntary or involuntary liquidation, dissolution or winding up of the Company, no distribution shall be made (i) to the holders of shares of stock ranking junior (either as to dividends or upon liquidation, dissolution or winding up) to the Series A Junior Preferred Stock unless the holders of shares of Series A Junior Preferred Stock shall have received, subject to adjustment as hereinafter provided, (A) \$100 per share plus an amount equal to accrued and unpaid dividends and distributions thereon, whether or not declared, to the date of such payment or, (B) if greater than the amount specified in clause (i)(A) of this sentence, an amount equal to 100 times the aggregate amount to be distributed per share to holders of Common Stock, as the same may be adjusted as hereinafter provided and (ii) to the hold ers of stock ranking on a parity upon liquidation, dissolution or winding up with the Series A Junior Preferred Stock, unless simultaneously therewith distributions are made ratably on the Series A Junior Preferred Stock and all other shares of such parity stock in proportion to the total amounts to which the holders of shares of Series A Junior Preferred Stock are entitled under clause (i)(A) of this sentence and to which the holders of such parity shares are entitled, in each case upon such liquidation, dissolution or winding up.
+The amount to which holders of Series A Junior Preferred Stock may be entitled upon liquidation, dissolution or winding up of the Company pursuant to clause (i)(B) of the foregoing sentence is hereinafter referred to as the "Participating Liquidation Amount" and the multiple of the amount to be distributed to holders of shares of Common Stock upon the liquidation, dissolution or winding up of the Company applicable pursuant to said clause to the determination of the Participating Liqui dation Amount, as said multiple may be adjusted from time to time as hereinafter provided, is hereinafter referred to as the "Liquidation Multiple."
+In the event the Company shall at any time after September 13, 1999 (i) declare or pay any dividend on Common Stock payable in shares of Common Stock, (ii) effect a subdivision or split or a combination, consolidation or reverse split of the outstanding shares of Common Stock into a greater or lesser number of shares of Common Stock, or (iii) issue any shares of its capital stock in a reclassification of the Company is continuing or surviving corporation), then, in each such case, the Liquidation Multiple thereafter applicable to the determination of the Participating Liquidation Amount to which holders of Series A Junior Preferred Stock shall be entitled after such event shall be the Liquidation Multiple applicable immediately prior to such event multipli ed by a fraction the numerator of which is the number of shares of Common Stock that were outstanding immediately prior to such event.